NicholiNoah/webxr-https/README.md

 <br>

  2 - **For security purposes, temporarily change directory to outside your local repo.**
  **SSL keys will be located in this newly designated directory.
-App is setup for c:/GitRepos**
+App is preset for c:/GitRepos**
  ```
  $ cd ..
  ```